Dolphins coach Adam Gase examining 'all options' at cornerback

 Quarterbacks Carson Wentz and Matt McGloin mostly had their way with the Dolphins' defense and combined for 274 yards, three touchdowns and a 104.1 passer rating.
 The biggest play was a 50-yard touchdown pass to Philadelphia receiver Torrey Smith that was a miscommunication between cornerback Byron Maxwell and safety Reshad Jones.

 Maxwell owned up to his error after the game.
-Overall he struggled as Philadelphia picked on Maxwell more than second-year cornerback Xavien Howard on the opposite side.
+Overall he struggled as Philadelphia picked on Maxwell more than second-year cornerback Xavien Howard on the opposite site.

 “It was a couple things looking back on it that I wish he would’ve done different,” Gase said of Maxwell.